 The Company has historically maintained insurance against some, but not all, of its business risks.
-The Company's insurance may not be adequate to cover any losses or liabilities it may suffer.
+For risks that are insured, the Company's insurance may not be adequate to cover all losses or liabilities it may suffer or coverage may be denied altogether in certain circumstances.
 Also, insurance may no longer be available to the Company or, if it is, its availability may be at premium levels or subject to deductibles and other conditions that do not justify its purchase.
 The costs of maintaining insurance have increased in recent years and may continue to increase, which may adversely affect Paramount's financial position.
 The Company may not be able to secure additional insurance or bonding that might be required by governmental regulations that may be introduced in the future.
 This may cause the Company to restrict its operations, which might adversely impact its financial position.
 The Company may also be liable for environmental damage or claims caused by previous owners of properties purchased by the Company that is not covered by insurance.
 There may be significant delays between the occurrence of an insured loss and the recovery of insurance proceeds.
-The occurrence of a significant uninsured claim, a claim in excess of the insurance coverage limits maintained by the Company or a claim at a time when the Company is not able to obtain insurance could have a material adverse effect on the Company's financial condition, results of operations or cash flows.
+The occurrence of a significant uninsured loss, a loss in excess of the insurance coverage limits maintained by the Company or a loss at a time when the Company is not able to obtain insurance could have a material adverse effect on the Company's financial condition, results of operations or cash flows.